Cuboideb/angbandroid/README.md

 Recommended game experience: Landscape Orientation, button ribbon on, center_player option on (it must be set in the variant).

+### Profiles and Variants

+Profiles are designed to play with different characters.
+Each profile has its own savefile name and more importantly, its own keymaps.

+Some variants of Angband are included in the port: FrogComposband, FAangband, Sil-Q and NPPAngband.
+They are accessed from the Preferences.
+Using a different profile for each variant/character is adviced.

+### Input methods

 The game has two input methods: the soft keyboard and the button ribbon.
+Also, an external keyboard can be plugged to the device.

 ### The soft keyboard